Amish: Use of technology by different affiliations

-The table below indicates the use of certain technologies by different Amish affiliations.
-The use of cars is not allowed by any Old and New Order Amish, nor are radio, television, or in most cases the use of the Internet.
+The table below indicates the use of certain technologies by different Amish affiliations as of 2018.
+The use of cars is not allowed by any Old or New Order Amish, nor are radio, television, or in most cases the use of the Internet.
 Three affiliations—"Lancaster", "Holmes Old Order" and "Elkhart-LaGrange"—are not only the three largest affiliations but also represent the mainstream among the Old Order Amish.
 The most conservative affiliations are at the top, the most modern ones at the bottom.
 Technologies used by very few are on the left; the ones used by most are on the right.
 The percentage of all Amish who use a technology is also indicated approximately.
-The Old Order Amish culture involves lower greenhouse gas emissions in all sectors and activities with the exception of diet, and their per-person emissions has been estimated to be less than one quarter that of the wider society.
+The Old Order Amish culture involves lower greenhouse gas emissions in all sectors and activities with the exception of diet, and their per-person emissions have been estimated to be less than one quarter that of the wider society.